Text by Ana Sancho

 No Such Thing As Gravity is the forthcoming exhibition of FACT Liverpool.
 Curated by Rob La Frenais, it will explore the boundaries between art and the dynamic aspects of science.
 No Such Thing As Gravity aims to exhibit artworks and scientific experiments that attempt to fill the gaps in scientific knowledge with alternative science and irrational thinking, questioning the limitations of the human brain.

 FACT (Foundation for Art and Creative Technology) is a cutting-edge media arts centre based in Liverpool.
 It hosts three galleries with a rotating set of exhibitions that show the work of leading digital and new media artists who infuse creative technology into people’s lives.
-Their exhibitions always go one step beyond, questioning what is established and opening new horizons of knowledge; and No Such Thing As Gravity is another clear example.
+Their exhibitions always go one step beyond questioning what is established and opening new horizons of knowledge, and No Such Thing As Gravity is another clear example.

-With an impeccable selection, La Frenais brings together artists that articulate their work around ideas on how the brain copes with concepts ranging from death and existence, living and semi-living and human near death experiences to energy entities and quantum physics.
+With an impeccable selection, La Frenais brings together artists that articulate their work around ideas on how the brain copes with concepts ranging from death and existence, living and semi-living and human near-death experiences to energy entities and quantum physics.

 The metaphysical interpretation of energy forces is studied in the work of Tania Candiani.
-Her piece Machine For Flying Besnier 1673 is based on pioneering devices intended to challenge gravity, and their role in the history of science.
-Agnes Meyer-Brandis also focusing on gravity and her film Applied Falling / Hammer and Feather (2012) she studies the falling and floating of different objects.
+Her piece Machine For Flying Besnier 1673 is based on pioneering devices intended to challenge gravity and its role in the history of science.
+Agnes Meyer-Brandis also focuses on gravity, and in her film Applied Falling / Hammer and Feather (2012), she studies the falling and floating of different objects.

-Last but not least, Water Gas Car (2013 – present), is an energy project in which Nick Laessing attempts to build a water-fuelled car.
-Visitors can also participate in the event Voyage: A session for remembering, in order to have a hypnotic experience and travel to space.
+Last but not least, Water Gas Car (2013 – present) is an energy project in which Nick Laessing attempts to build a water-fuelled car.
+Visitors can also participate in the event Voyage: A session for remembering in order to have a hypnotic experience and travel to space.

-As the cherry on top of the cake, the opening of FACT Liverpool’s new exhibition on November 10th coincides with Day of Collisions, a day in collaboration with Arts at CERN and dedicated to art and science.
+As the cherry on top of the cake, the opening of FACT Liverpool’s new exhibition on November 10th coincides with the Day of Collisions, a day in collaboration with Arts at CERN and dedicated to art and science.
 The day will include talks, workshops and discussions exploring the intersection of both fields – a fascinating journey searching for new knowledge, in science, through art.